A guest article from one of our Coaching Partners, Marian Sample.

 This new, largely online world can be exhausting – and it’s often difficult to maintain a barrier between work and leisure.
 While working remotely can provide greater flexibility, it can also blur boundaries and result in us never truly switching off.

-In my experience of talking to clients and friends, many of us are searching for productive and meaningful ways to spend our time outside of work.
+In my experience, many of us are searching for productive and meaningful ways to spend our time outside of work.
 You might be looking for ways to add new routines to your daily life or create a better work-life balance.
-Or perhaps you’re rethinking your career choices or considering how you’d fill your time in retirement.
+Or, perhaps you’re rethinking your career choices or considering how you’d fill your time in retirement.

 In any of these scenarios, I’d encourage you to invest some time in reflecting on the things you like to do and what brings you joy, as well as how you can introduce more of this into your current circumstances – however challenging they might be.